 Effective Safe Parenting (ESP) is a program designed to help the family reunify with their children and maintain a substance-free lifestyle.
+The Effective Safe Parenting Program is available to families who are receiving services through Venango County Children, Youth and Family Services (CYFS).

 The ESP program has three distinct team members who provide the services to the families: